Writing Process Tips and Strategies

 The Paradigm Online Writing Assistant offers help on all phases of the writing process.
-It includes descriptions of different types of essays, tips on getting started, and clear explanations of grammar and punctuation.
+It includes descriptions of typical writing assignments, tips on getting started, and clear explanations of grammar and punctuation.

-The Writing Studio at Colorado State University presents several guides for the writing process: http://writing.colostate.edu/guides/page.cfm?pageid=379
+The Writing Studio at Colorado State University also presents several guides for the writing process.

 Documentation Styles: MLA

-Many writing centers and libraries offer concrete guidelines for evaluating Internet sources that are useful for both teachers and students.
+Many writing centers and libraries offer concrete guidelines that are useful to both teachers and students for evaluating Internet sources.

 - Virginia Tech